 - Undue Influence – Undue influence occurs when an individual is coerced or under duress when making and adopting a will.
 Allegations of undue influence are very common and often highly contentious.
 In order to invalidate a will on the basis of undue influence or duress, beneficiaries must prove the author of the will did not adopt the will under their own free will

 - Multiple Wills – Many individuals make changes to their wills over the years and some will even completely redistribute their assets.
 While updating your will regularly is a good idea, older wills must be properly voided or updated.
 If not, beneficiaries might fight over which will is actually valid.
 Newer wills usually trump older wills, but beneficiaries will still need the help of an experienced probate lawyer to resolve this type of will contest.

 - Fraud and Forgery – Unfortunately, there are people who will take advantage of an already tragic situation by fraudulently producing a will.
 Fraud can occur if an individual manipulates a vulnerable person into leaving them property or assets in a will.
 Forgeries on the other hand often occur after an individual has passed by creating a fake will with false signatures.

 Talk To An Experienced Will Contest Lawyer

 The best way to prevent contested wills is by working with an experienced estate planning attorney to create and adopt your will.
-However, if a loved one has already passed and his or her will is being contested or you suspect there is good reason to contest the will, don’t wait to call Hensley Krueger LLP.
+However, if a loved one has already passed and his or her will is being contested or you suspect there is good reason to contest the will, don’t wait to call Hensley Krueger PLLC.
 We can protect your best interests and handle your case efficiently and discreetly.